Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the investigation of title as it relates to easements and restrictive covenants.
-Focus your revision on:
+For SQE1, you are required to understand the investigation of title as it relates to easements and restrictive covenants, with a focus on the following syllabus points:

 Test Your Knowledge